Shahed and his mother Homa Ebrahime, his support and inspiration.

 He says none of his efforts to help others would have been possible without the generous support he received through scholarships, and more recently, the U of A’s Herb Link Memorial Award presented to students who contribute to the dental profession and demonstrate strong leadership in the community.

 “Dentistry is one of the most expensive programs to pursue,” Shahed explains.
 “The scholarships I received did not completely cover my tuition, but they certainly lessened the burden.
-The gifts of student financial support allowed me to worry less about micro managing my finances and helped me focus on the things that really matter to me.
-These scholarships have enabled me to play a role in helping hundreds, and I hope eventually thousands of future students get admitted into dentistry schools.”
+The gifts of student financial support allowed me to worry less about micro managing my finances and helped me focus on the things that really matter to me.”

 Shahed says all contributions from donors to support students are crucial and make a real difference to the student experience at the U of A, regardless of the amount of the gift.